The 4 Best Water Softener Shower Heads

 3. The Best Budget Shower Head

-The transparent arm of this handheld shower head is filled with minerals balls, while the shower head itself holds a fragrant, vitamin C lemon balm cartridge.
+The transparent arm of this handheld shower head is filled with mineral balls, while the shower head itself holds a fragrant, vitamin C lemon balm cartridge.
 This shower head helps to remove chlorine, ammonia odors, lead, chromium, rust, iron, and other sediments, so while it doesn’t have a 15-stage filtration system, it’s a good choice for those looking to spend less.
 The shower head has one water spray setting.
-It comes with three refills of the lemon balm cartridges and one refill of mineral balls, but a hose is not included.
-The brand recommends changing out the lemon cartridges once a month, and mineral balls once every four months.
+It comes with three lemon balm cartridges and is pre-filled with mineral balls, and you’ll need to replace the filters every three months, according to reviewers.
+Also, keep in mind that a shower hose is not included.

 4. A Deluxe Filter System That Removes 90% Of Chlorine

-Also Consider: A Whole-House Water Softener That Removes Calcium And Magnesium
+Also Consider: A Whole-House Water Softener That Removes Calcium & Magnesium

 Rauf, A., Mallongi, A., & Astuti, R. (2020).
 Heavy Metal Contributions on Human Skin Disease near Cement Plant: A Systematic Review.
 Open Access Macedonian Journal Of Medical Sciences, 8(F), 117-122. https://doi.org/10.3889/oamjms.2020.4396